Site-Sculptors/Maui.GoogleMaps.Bindings/README.md

-Recently Forked -- Work in Progress
+Recently Forked from Xamarin.Forms.Google.Maps.Bindings -- Work in Progress

-This is because developers can't take the time because of private changes.
-If you are a new user, please consider fork and managing it yourself.
+If you'd like to pitch in, please submit pull requests

 # ![](logo.png) Maui.GoogleMaps.Bindings